-4. The Involvement of Africans: resistance and adaptation
+4. The involvement of Africans: resistance and adaptation

 During this era of increasing intrusion by the Europeans, the invaders faced a large number of different opponents.
-Map 2 gives an idea of where various important political entities were located on the eve of the partitioning.
+Map 2 shows where various important political entities were located on the eve of the partitioning.